Zapp

 Zapp (also known as the Zapp Band, Zapp & Roger) is an American funk band that emerged from Dayton, Ohio, United States, in 1977.
 Particularly influential in the electro subgenre of funk, Zapp were known for their trademark use of the talk-box effect.
-The original line-up consisted of four Troutman brothers—frontman Roger, Larry, Lester and Terry—and non-Troutman family members Bobby Glover, Gregory Jackson, Sherman Fleetwood, Jerome Derrickson, Eddie Barber and Shirley Murdock.
+The original line-up consisted of four Troutman brothers—frontman Roger, Larry, Lester and Terry—first cousin, Sherman Fleetwood—and non-Troutman family members Bobby Glover, Gregory Jackson, Jerome Derrickson, Eddie Barber, Jannetta Boyce and Shirley Murdock.
 Zapp also worked closely with George Clinton and Bootsy Collins of Parliament-Funkadelic during its early stages, their support being a factor in the group gaining a record deal with Warner Bros.
 Records in 1979.

-Zapp released its eponymous debut album in 1980, and achieved mainstream recognition from the single "More Bounce to the Ounce".
-The group's follow-up Zapp II was released in 1982, selling well and becoming certified gold.
-In the 1990s, Zapp would also be an influence on the regional G-funk sound and the broader cultural scene of West Coast hip-hop itself.
-The band disbanded in 1999 after the deaths of Roger and Larry Troutman in a murder-suicide apparently carried out by Larry.
+Zapp released its eponymous debut album in 1980, and achieved mainstream recognition with the single "More Bounce to the Ounce".
+The group's 1982 follow-up Zapp II sold well and was certified gold.
+In the 1990s, Zapp would also influence the G-funk sound and the broader cultural scene of West Coast hip-hop itself.
+The band disbanded in 1999 after Roger and Larry Troutman died in an apparent murder-suicide executed by Larry.
 Zapp reformed briefly in 2003 with the remaining brothers of the Troutman family to produce the album Zapp VI: Back By Popular Demand.